shamu450/Tdarr_Plugins/README.md

 > - hvc1 parameter sets are stored out-of-band in the sample entry (i.e. below the Sample Description Box ( stsd ) box)
 > - hev1 parameter sets are stored out-of-band in the sample entry and/or in-band in the samples (i.e. SPS/PPS/VPS NAL units in the bitstream/ mdat box)

-So the tag will determine where parameter sets are stored, in the sample entry or in the samples.
 Does this matter at the end of the line when watching a video?
 Only if it prevents you from playing it on the device.
-So might as well set the codec tag to the one that is compatible with more devices.
+So imo, might as well set the codec tag to the one that is compatible with more devices.

 ### Set Faststart Flag on MOV family containers
 * Set the faststart flag on MP4, M4V or MOV; This will move the moov atom to the front of the file